3 Ways to Set Your Kids Up for Financial Success

 Contact your local volunteer centre or neighbourhood charity to find out about volunteer opportunities for your family.
 You could help serve food at a soup kitchen, play cards with senior citizens, walk dogs at your local SPCA, and more.

 It’s a win-win situation.
 While they’re volunteering, your child will gain experience they can put on their resumé.
-And while their working days may seem years away, a strong history of volunteering helps set new grads apart as they enter the job market and advance in their careers.
-In fact, high earners are more likely to be volunteers, according to Statistics Canada.
+A strong history of volunteering helps set new grads apart as they enter the job market and advance in their careers.

 Your child will also pick up a few practical skills along the way.
 Basic skills like how to be on time, follow instructions, troubleshoot problems, be accountable to others, and develop positive working relationships will carry with them for life.